Winslow Arizona, Car Insurance Writer

 - Depending on how long fault takes to be determined, drivers can file a claim with their own insurance company if they have coverage applicable to their own expenses, such as collision and comprehensive Their insurer can then recoup the cost from the at-fault driver’s insurer if the policyholder is not determined to be at fault.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-Wyoming has modified comparative negligence laws.
-That means if you are 50% or more at fault, you can't collect any damages from the other driver.
-If you're less than 50% at fault, you can collect damages minus the percentage that you're at fault.
-So if you're 30% at fault, you can recover 70% of what you spent on damages after the crash.
+- Wyoming uses a modified comparative (51%) negligence system, meaning drivers can't collect any damages from the other parties if they were 51% or more at fault.
+If they were less than 51% at fault, drivers can collect damages minus the percentage that they were at fault.
+So if they were 30% at fault, they can recover 70% of what they spent on damages after the crash.

 - Being an “at-fault” / “tort” state helps keep Wyoming’s insurance costs relatively low, compared to no-fault states.

 - Wyoming requires all drivers to carry liability insurance, a type of insurance that pays for others’ expenses after you cause an accident, such as damage to others’ vehicles and their medical expenses.